Abiraterone (By mouth)

 Abiraterone Acetate (a-bir-A-ter-one AS-e-tate)

-Treats metastatic castration-resistant prostate cancer.
-This medicine is used in combination with prednisone.
+Treats prostate cancer.
+This medicine is given with prednisone.

 When This Medicine Should Not Be Used